it5joys135/Payroll-GRC-Case-Study/index.md

 **A control and compensation-transparency deficiency was identified.**

-The payroll presentation can create an expectation–realization gap by obscuring the distinction between cash salary, employee deductions, and employer-paid statutory contributions.
+The payroll presentation can create an expectation-realization gap by obscuring the distinction between cash salary, employee deductions, and employer-paid statutory contributions.

 This lack of clarity may contribute to perceived underpayment, reduced compensation satisfaction, and erosion of trust in payroll transparency, even in the absence of actual payroll misconduct.

 ---

-## FINAL CASE CLASSIFICATION
+# FINAL CASE CLASSIFICATION

 | Dimension              | Finding                                                                                                     |
 | ---------------------- | ----------------------------------------------------------------------------------------------------------- |